 The original artist name must never be used in an artist field (primary, featuring, etc) on a cover song or album.
 After all, they aren't the recording.
 You are!

-The only time it's acceptable to include the original artist name is on the album title, but it cannot begin with that name.
+Similarly, we cannot accept original artist names on track titles.
+The only time it's acceptable to include the original artist name is on the release title, but it cannot begin with that name.
 In addition that, please make sure that your artist name appears as large or larger than the original artist, just to make sure your customers know they are buying the right music!

 Lastly, if you're releasing a single, then the original artist name may not be used at all.
 The album title on a single must match the track title, and since the original artist may not be used on a track title, it wouldn't work.